What Is An Insurance Broker?

 The Best Secret Tips

 Insurance buyers and laymen often use the words “insurance agent” and “insurance broker” interchangeably.
 They often do not understand the difference between the two until working with both and experiencing it for themselves.
-Once they do, however, most would agree the difference is night and day.
+Once they do, however, most would agree that the difference is significant.

-Even amongst insurance professionals, a lot of misconceptions and misuses of the term exist.
-But have no fear, we’re here to break it down for you.
-Read on to find out exactly what is an insurance broker.
+Even amongst insurance professionals, a lot of misconceptions and misuse of the terms exist.
+“What is an insurance broker?”
+You ask.
+Have no fear, we’re here to break it down for you.

 In this blog

 - What are the key differences between an agent and a broker?

 - When do I need an insurance broker?